prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 2. **Artboard and Layer Creation:**

    - Within your Illustrator file, establish three artboards following the provided guidelines.
 Create dedicated layers for each artboard, ensuring a clear organization.
-Remember to name your artboards as follows:
+Remember to name your artboards and layers as follows:
      - Artboard/Layer: iPhone_57x57
      - Artboard/Layer: iPad_144x144
      - Artboard/Layer: iTunes_512x512